The rule of 3Ps

 Fred Ende (@fredende) is the assistant director of Curriculum and Instructional Services for Putnam/Northern Westchester BOCES in Yorktown Heights, N.Y..
 Fred blogs at www.fredende.blogspot.com, Edutopia, ASCD EDge and SmartBrief Education.
 His book, Professional Development That Sticks is available from ASCD.
 Visit his website: www.fredende.com.

 Like this article?
-Sign up for ASCD SmartBrief to get news like this in your inbox, or check out all of SmartBrief’s education newsletters, covering career and technical education, educational leadership, math education and more.
+Sign up for SmartBrief's daily edtech news briefing, or check out all of SmartBrief’s education newsletters, covering career and technical education, educational leadership, math education and more.